CentreForDigitalHumanities/I-analyzer/frontend/src/app/dropdown/dropdown.md

 Dropdown items support:

 - `[value]` input: the value that the item represents.
-- `(selected)` output: emits the _value_ of the item when it is selected through user interaction (e.g. by clicking it).
+- `(onSelect)` output: emits the _value_ of the item when it is selected through user interaction (e.g. by clicking it).

 The dropdown component supports:

 - `[value]` input: this sets the selected value in the menu - use this to set the value from the parent component.
 - `[disabled]` input: if `true`, this disables the entire menu.
 - `(onChanges)` output: emits all changes to the selected value, including when it is set through input.
-If you only want to listen to UI events, use `(selected)` on the individual items instead.
+If you only want to listen to UI events, use `(onSelect)` on the individual items instead.